Originally posted: May 25, 2017

 - If you cannot afford to cover at least $10 per sample we may be able to test your soil free of charge — please ask if we have available scholarship funds, as sometimes readers contribute additional funds to help pay for the testing costs for lower income families.

-- If you have an emergency need (i.e. require an emergency 1st-priority turn-around), please plan on paying $35 per sample.
+- If you have an emergency need (i.e. require an emergency 1st-priority turn-around), please plan on paying $35 per sample and emailing in advance to confirm that we have availability in our schedule to do emergency testing.

 - Please e-mail (TamaraRubin@mac.com) if you have any questions about this process (put “Soil Testing” in the subject line.)